Italian gunboat Sebastiano Caboto: 1919–1934

 By 1934, after 20 years of service on Chinese rivers, Sebatiano Caboto was worn out and losing operational efficiency: Her hull had become worn and her propulsion system no longer could develop sufficient speed to counteract river currents.
 The modern minelayer arrived in China to replace her, and on 7 August 1934 Sebastiano Caboto left the mouth of the Yangtze to return to Italy.
 During her five-and-a-half-month voyage, she stopped at almost all the same ports she had visited during her voyage to China 20 years earlier.

 1935–1940

 During her voyage to Italy, Sebastiano Caboto received orders to place herself under the command of the Italian East Africa Naval Command at Massawa; sources disagree on whether she received the orders on 19 January 1935 while in port at Aden or after she already had reached Massawa.
-She subsequently returned to the Mediterranean and deployed to Rhodes for duty under the Aegean Naval Command In 1938 she was reclassified as a submarine tender.
+She subsequently returned to the Mediterranean and deployed to Rhodes in the Italian Dodecanese for duty under the Aegean Naval Command In 1938 she was reclassified as a submarine tender.